 Are you new to exercise?
 Have you had trouble being consistent in the past?
 You can try these tips to make exercise part of your long-term prediabetes treatment plan.

-To reduce barriers to getting started, put out your exercise clothes and shoes, and get your playlist ready if you like listening to music when you work out.
+- Reduce barriers to getting started by putting out your exercise clothes and shoes, and get your playlist ready if you like listening to music when you work out.

 Along with helping you to lose extra pounds, a healthy prediabetes diet can improve blood sugar control.
 An overall healthy diet tends to be good for diabetes prevention, too.
 These are some basic guidelines from the ADA.

 - Emphasize non-starchy vegetables, lean proteins such as extra calories dairy, fish, and eggs, and healthy fats, such as nuts, olive oil, and avocados.

 - Limit fried foods and solid fats, such as shortening and butter.

 - Limit sugar-sweetened foods and beverages, such as soft drinks, energy and sports drinks, desserts, and sweetened condiments.

 The plate approach is a quick and easy way to plan healthy meals.
 Fill half your plate with non-starchy vegetables or salad.
 Divide the rest of your plate in half.
 Put a lean protein into one of those sections.
 Into the final section, you can place a high-fiber carbohydrate, such as whole-grain pasta, fruit, or sweet potato.

 The ADA explains that a glycemic index diet can help with controlling blood sugar.
 The glycemic index is a measure of how fast and how much carbohydrates in the foods you eat spike your blood sugar levels after you eat them.
 When you can, choose lower-glycemic foods to reduce your blood sugar spikes.